ChobbyCode/TerminalChad/README.md

 The goal of TerminalChad is to remove the annoyance of setting up new computers with weird configuration and applications: when I was setting up neovim, it took me a whole 2 days: so I plan to change that to under 5 minutes.

 - [x] Download Custom Themes
-- [ ] Automatic Dependency Installation
+- [x] Automatic Dependency Installation
 - [ ] Package Manager
 - [ ] Install all required tools on new computers
+- [ ] Mass Configuration

+View more on the [trello board](https://trello.com/b/IuorHvB0/terminalchad)